fernandoka/NoteConversors/README.md

   > sh generateNotes.sh
 ## Additional Notes
-The .wav files in the SameSize-1.06MB are originally from the [Freepats project](http://freepats.zenvoid.org/Piano/acoustic-grand-piano.html)
+The .wav files in the SameSize-1.06MB are originally from the [FreePats project](http://freepats.zenvoid.org/Piano/acoustic-grand-piano.html)

 Downloaded from the "Salamander Grand Piano" section